FAQs

 6. How many MDLs are there?

-As of the end of fiscal year 2023, MDL cases constituted 71.3% of the pending federal civil caseload, up from just 29 percent 12 years earlier.
-(Excluding most prisoner and social security cases.).[2]
+As of the end of fiscal year 2024, cases consolidated into MDLs constituted 67.8% of the pending federal civil caseload, up from just 29 percent 13 years earlier (excluding most prisoner and social security cases).[2]

-10. Who has the authority to change the rules of civil procedure?
+7. Who has the authority to change the Federal Rules of Civil Procedure?

-Today, the Judicial Conference’s Committee on Rules of Practice and Procedure, (“Standing Committee”) and its five advisory rules committees “carry on a continuous study of the operation and effect” of the federal rules as directed by the Rules Enabling Act.[5]
+Today, the Judicial Conference’s Committee on Rules of Practice and Procedure (“Standing Committee”) and its five advisory committees “carry on a continuous study of the operation and effect” of the federal rules as directed by the Rules Enabling Act.[5]

 The Advisory Committee on Civil Rules evaluates suggestions (i.e., proposals) for FRCP amendments.
 If it pursues a proposal, it will seek permission from the Standing Committee to publish a draft of the contemplated amendment for public comment.
 Based on comments from the bench, bar, and general public, the advisory committee may then choose to discard, revise, or transmit the amendment as contemplated to the Standing Committee.

-The Standing Committee independently reviews the findings of the advisory committee and, if satisfied, recommends changes to the Judicial Conference which in turn recommends changes to the Supreme Court.
-The Court considers the proposals and, if it concurs, officially promulgates the revised rules by order before May 1, to take effect no earlier than December 1 of the same year unless Congress enacts legislation to reject, modify, or defer the pending rules.
+The Standing Committee reviews the recommendation of the advisory committee and, if satisfied, recommends rule amendments to the Judicial Conference, which in turn recommends the changes to the U.S. Supreme Court.
+The Court considers the proposals and, if it concurs, officially promulgates the revised rules by notifying Congress before May 1, to take effect December 1 of the same year unless Congress enacts legislation to reject, modify, or defer the pending rules.

 To learn more about the rulemaking process visit Overview for the Bench, Bar and Public.